alibaba/GraphScope/docs/interactive_engine/tinkerpop/tinkerpop_gremlin.md

    cd apache-tinkerpop-gremlin-console-3.6.4
    ```

-2. In the directory of gremlin console, modify the `hosts` and `port` in `conf/remote.yaml` to the GIE Frontend Service endpoint, as
+2. In the directory of Gremlin console, modify the `hosts` and `port` in `conf/remote.yaml` to the GIE Frontend Service endpoint, as
   ```bash
   hosts: [your_endpoint_address]
   port: [your_endpoint_port]